India's legal system lacks inclusiveness. The Indic Law Project is trying change this.

 The project involves two initiatives – one, discounted rates for students who come from historically marginalized and financially disadvantaged backgrounds to access the Law Entrance Coaching app, and secondly, scholarships for those from these backgrounds once they get into a National Law University.

 We are currently forming partnerships with organisations working on similar causes to identify eligible candidates for the discounted rates for accessing the app.
-Once the company starts making profits, we will allocate at least 5 % of it towards scholarships.
-We will also raise funds through our social media handles.
+Once the company starts making profits, we will allocate a corpus towards scholarships.
+We also propose to raise funds through our social media handles.